Guide to DUI Drugs California and How a DUI Attorney Can Help

 Fourth and Subsequent Offenses Within 10 Years

 There’s a jail sentence of between 120 days and one year, three years of driver’s license suspension, and a $390 minimum fine.
-After your conviction for DUI, you will be considered a habitual traffic offender for three years, and you’ll be required to complete 30 months in the DUI program.
+After your conviction for DUI, you will be considered a habitual traffic offender for three years and must complete 30 months in the DUI program.

 Prior Felony DUIs